Navatu - Cakaudrove: Cakaudrove

 Due to increasing population and the island being uncultivable the Navatu people moved further inland to their fortress Koroniyasaca.
 Here in their fortress the Natewa people sought refuge during war against the Ai Sokula (present day Tui Cakau).
 Navatu commanded a lot of influence in the eastern peninsular of Natewa Bay and therefore Cakaudrove (Ai Sokula) and the Natewans competed for their allegiance.
 The Navatu people were sea people, and were known to the Natewans as fishers of men.
 Navatu was a close ally of Natewa in times of war even though they were defeated by the overwhelming numbers of the combined Cakaudrove and Bauan forces.
-A notable Navatu warrior was Qarikau; Qarikau was renown for his role in sending back the Bauan forces when Cakobau came to wage war on the people of Navatu, leaving on the Cakaudrove coast.
+A notable Navatu warrior was Cekaloa; Cekaloa was renown for his role in sending back the Bauan forces when Cakobau came to wage war on the people of Navatu, leaving on the Cakaudrove coast.
 It is said the Cakobau arrived with his war canoes loaded with warriors and canon to wage war against the Navatu people.
-Qarikau floated out to Cakobau's canoe in the cover of night with a whales tooth and war club resting on a banana stem.
+Cekaloa floated out to Cakobau's canoe in the cover of night with a whales tooth and war club resting on a banana stem.
 Upon reaching Cakobau's canoe taking him (Cakobau) completely by surprise, he held out his war club on his right hand ready to strike Cakobau down and the whales tooth on his left hand.
 The Bauan warlord was given a choice by the warrior from Navatu, the club or the whales tooth, Cakobau quickly worked it out in his head that the club meant death and the whales tooth meant life.
 He chose the whales tooth and was allowed to leave for Bau with his war party.
 This sort of choice was again given to Cakobau by Vosavakadua.

 This account however is contradictory, as it is nowhere mentioned in the TRY for Yavusa Navatu, the account of which was provided by Kilimo Waniu Ramulo himself, the then Tui Navatu.
-The TRY account states that the Navatu people presented a i "Soro" which in turn saved them from invasion.
+Although, the TRY account states that the Navatu people presented a i "Soro" which in turn saved them from invasion.
+The story of the invasion is mentioned in their traditional kava ceremony song which give accounts on what transpired during the battle, supporting the former.
+The song (sere ni yaqona) have been passed down for generations and is a historical account of the stand-off that occurred between Bau and Navatu.